-As also discussed previously, the house site is towards the eastern end of a string of approximately 38 rural residential parcels located within the "highly scenic" area.
-Twenty-one of these parcels have already been developed, including the parcels on either side of the applicants' property.
+As also discussed previously, the house site is towards the eastern end of a string of approximately 27 rural residential parcels located within the designated "highly scenic"

+area" and visible to travelers on Highway One approaching the Navarro Headlands area from the south.
+Twenty-three of these parcels have already been developed, including the parcels on either side of the applicants' property.
 The homes that have been developed within this "highly scenic" area vary in size, height, design, and color, with the result that some are more prominent than others.
 The prominence of some of the existing structures results from siting on top of the ridge, bright colors, and lack of landscape screening in front of the structures and trees behind the structures to break up the building silhouettes.
-All but six of the existing structures in this area were built prior to the Coastal Act.
-Only one was approved after certification of the Mendocino LCP and implementation of its policies concerning development in highly scenic areas, including policies affecting ridgeline development.
+All but nine of the existing structures in this area were built prior to the Coastal Act.
+Four were approved after certification of the Mendocino LCP and implementation of its policies concerning development in highly scenic areas, including policies affecting ridgeline development.
+In addition, the Commission has processed one permit amendment, 1-81-12-A(Wolfe) since certification of the LCP for one of the permits approved before certification.